air-wreck/stat-1/README.md

 Could this be automated with a Makefile?
 Yes.

 ## dependencies
-The statistics program just requires Python 2 (with a `scipy` installation).
+The statistics program just requires Python 2 (with `numpy` and `matplotlib` installations).
 If you want to compile the document, you'll need a LaTeX installation.